StuxieDev/Hub.Mstdn.Social/coc.md

 This document lays out the ground rules for participating in the mstdn.social community.
 It is intended to protect all members of our community from harassment and to ensure that our community is as welcoming and inclusive as possible.
 This is a working document, so the [mstdn.social team](/team) may amend this CoC to better meet these goals in the future.

+The following guidelines are not a legal document, and final interpretation is up to the administration of mstdn.social; they are here to provide you with an insight into our content moderation policies:

+1. The following types of content will be removed from the public timeline:
+    1. Excessive advertising
+    2. Uncurated news bots posting from third-party news sources
+    3. Untagged nudity, pornography and sexually explicit content, including artistic depictions
+    4. Untagged gore and extremely graphic violence, including artistic depictions
+    5. Fake news, anti-vaccination spam
+2. The following types of content will be removed from the public timeline, and may result in account suspension and revocation of access to the service:
+    1. Racism or advocation of racism
+    2. Sexism or advocation of sexism
+    3. Casteism or advocation of casteism
+    4. Discrimination against gender and sexual minorities, or advocation thereof
+    5. Xenophobic and/or violent nationalism
+3. The following types of content are explicitly disallowed and will result in revocation of access to the service:
+    1. Sexual depictions of children
+    2. Content illegal in Germany and/or France, such as holocaust denial or Nazi symbolism
+    3. Conduct promoting the ideology of National Socialism
+4. Any conduct intended to stalk or harass other users, or to impede other users from utilizing the service, or to degrade the performance of the service, or to harass other users, or to incite other users to perform any of the aforementioned actions, is also disallowed, and subject to punishment up to and including revocation of access to the service.
+This includes, but is not limited to, the following behaviors:
+    1. Continuing to engage in conversation with a user that has specifically has requested for said engagement with that user to cease and desist may be considered harassment, regardless of platform-specific privacy tools employed.
+    2. Aggregating, posting, and/or disseminating a person's demographic, personal, or private data without express permission (informally called doxing or dropping dox) may be considered harassment.
+    3. Inciting users to engage another user in continued interaction or discussion after a user has requested for said engagement with that user to cease and desist (informally called brigading or dogpiling) may be considered harassment.

+These provisions notwithstanding, the administration of the service reserves the right to revoke any user's access permissions, at any time, for any reason, except as limited by law.

 ## Goals

 * Provide a friendly, safe, and welcoming environment for everyone, regardless of level of experience, gender identity or expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, political affiliation, or other similar characteristic.